pkp/ojs-user-guide/en/editorial-workflow.md

 ### <a name="metadata"></a>Metadata

-The Metadata section includes three tabs: Submission, Publication, and Identifiers.
+The Metadata section includes two tabs: Submission and Identifiers.

 Submission includes the submission metadata, such as article title, abstract, contributors, and keywords.

-Publication includes information about which issue will contain the article, as well as the page number range (optional), and permission details.

 Identifies provides a space to add any public URL identifiers.